Why Rental Income Protection Matters

 What Is Guaranteed Rent?

-Guaranteed rent refers to a contractual agreement where a letting agent or property management company pays the landlord a fixed amount each month, regardless of whether the property is tenanted or the tenant pays rent.
+Guaranteed rent insurance refers to a contractual agreement where a letting agent or property management company pays the landlord a fixed amount each month, regardless of whether the property is tenanted or the tenant pays rent.
 Unlike insurance, this model shifts the risk entirely to the agent, who then sublets the property and manages its occupancy.

 For landlords, guaranteed rent offers stability with no direct exposure to tenant arrears or void periods.
 The landlord receives payment as agreed, and the agent takes on responsibility for day-to-day letting activity.
 This approach suits those seeking hassle-free income, even if it sometimes means accepting a slightly reduced rate.